Apps

 These children apps spotlight diversity 1

 In Toca Life: School, kids interact with 32 characters representing different races, ages, backgrounds, and physical capabilities.
-The app allows children to transport the characters in and out of the 5 scenes to act out testimonies set in a college region.
+The app allows children to transport the characters in and out of the five scenes to act out testimonies set in a college region.
 In each scene, gamers will discover a wheelchair so that any man or woman can be placed there to inform a story.

 RELATED ARTICLES :

-Other apps that do a great job showing range in their characters encompass My PlayHome Hospital (a virtual playset located in a hospital) from PlayHome Software and Thick rolls: Kings & Queens (a series of logic puzzles that show off ball-like characters) from Avokiddo.
+Other apps that do a great job showing range in their characters encompass My PlayHome Hospital (a virtual playset located in a hospital) from PlayHome Software and Thick Rolls: Kings & Queens (a series of logic puzzles that show off ball-like characters) from Avokiddo.

 Self-awareness